 Thematic areas within this thematic objective will be financed under the ESF.
 In territorial terms, the ESF funds will be available for the whole of Slovenia.
+In justified cases, the possibility of exemption under Article 13(2) of Regulation (EU) No 1303/2013 will be applied to the implementation of systemic measures.
+The funds will be distributed on the basis of certain keys, which will be defined and justified in the OP within the relevant priority axes.
 The needs in both cohesion regions are great; however, a distribution key will be used for the distribution of funds between both cohesion regions in the administration of justice due to the limitation on funds, which will be proportional to the distribution of courts of first instance in the regions.
 The cohesion region of Western Slovenia has 62%, and the cohesion region of Eastern Slovenia has 38% of all courts of first instance in the state.
 The renewal of public administration, including support for the development of NGOs and enhancement of social partners' capacities will be implemented throughout Slovenia with a uniform approach in both cohesion regions.
-The distribution of funds between the regions will be determined in operational programmes for individual contents; for example, for NGOs on the basis of the number of current horizontal content networks and established regional junctures, and according to the number of inhabitants for public administration.
+The distribution of funds between the regions will be determined in operational programmes for individual contents; for example, for NGOs on the basis of the number of inhabitants for public administration.